drug-design/course/docs/chapters/molecular-graphics.md

 #### Algorithm 2

-The following shows the quality of the pictures that can be generated with efficient graphical algorithms (open GL).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/algorithm-2-ead3c281'><i class='fa fa-play' aria-hidden='true'></i></button>The following shows the quality of the pictures that can be generated with efficient graphical algorithms (open GL).
 The algorithms were developed to achieve optimal efficiency in terms of both quality and speed.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.